Alexander Blewett III School of Law: Studies

 The school offers three joint–degree programs.
 Students can combine their law degrees with a Master of Science in Environmental Studies, a Master of Business Administration, or a Master of Public Administration.
 These programs can lead to completion of the joint degree in as little as three years.

 Library

 The William J. Jameson Law Library is over 20060 sqft and holds over 100,000 print volumes that are enhanced by a multi-format audio-visual collection, extensive microform titles, and several electronic research services and databases.

 New building

 In 2008, the school underwent a $14.8 million renovation and addition.
 The addition includes classrooms with better acoustics, newer technology, audio-visual equipment, disability access, and more small and mid-sized classrooms.

 More space is also provided for the school's clinical program, including its land use, Native American law, criminal defense, and mediation clinics.
 This space includes client interview rooms, student workrooms, and office space.
 The renovated building also contains an expanded law library with newer technology to serve the needs students as well as the public.

+Rankings and reputation

+The school tied for 96th in the 2023 U.S. News & World Report law school rankings.
+In 2009, National Jurist magazine ranked the school 6 in best value nationally, with its graduates passing the bar at a rate of 95%.
+The school has been praised for its innovative integration of theory and practice.